ykkim123/ykkim123.github.io/_posts/2020-08-23-Convolutional-Neural-Network.md

 # Load data

-Before loading MNIST dataset, define *transformation*, which converts data into PyTorch tensor and normalizes it by mean and standard deviation of the data.
+Before loading MNIST dataset, define *transformation* which converts data into PyTorch tensor and normalizes it by mean and standard deviation.
 Normalizing data is important, since gradients may not converge otherwise.

 <code data-gist-id="49d0efcee07fa9efa4e1932a6901f95e" data-gist-file="Convolutional-Neural-Network.py" data-gist-line="28-29"></code>